-29 (a) Tick-borne illnesses.--Except as provided in subsection 30 (b), every health care policy which is delivered, issued for 20050H1534B1889 - 5 - delivery, renewed, extended or modified in this Commonwealth by 1 a health insurer must cover prescribed treatment for Lyme 2 3 disease or related tick-borne illness if the diagnosis and 4 treatment plan are documented in the patient's medical record, 5 including long-term therapies and treatment as prescribed by the patient's attending physician.
-6 7 Exception.--Subsection (a) shall not apply to any of the (b) 8 following types of insurance: (1) Hospital indemnity.
-9 (2) Accident.
-10 11 (3) Specified disease.
-(4) Disability income.
-12 13 (5) Dental.
-(6) Vision.
-14 15 (7) Civilian Health and Medical Program of the Uniformed 16 Services (CHAMPUS) supplement.
-17 (8) Medicare supplement.
-18 (9) Long-term care.
-19 (10) Other limited insurance benefit plans.
-20 Section 7.
-Long-term antibiotic therapy.
-21 (a) Long-term antibiotic and microbial treatment.--22 (1) A licensee may prescribe, administer or dispense 23 antibiotic or antimicrobial therapy for therapeutic purposes 24 to a person diagnosed with and having symptoms or signs of 25 Lyme disease or related tick-borne illnesses if this 26 diagnosis and treatment plan have been documented in the 27 licensee's medical record for that patient.
-28 (2) No licensee shall be subject to professional 29 misconduct proceedings or to disciplinary action by the board solely for prescribing, administering or dispensing long-term 30 - 6 -20050H1534B1889
+- 1 delivery, renewed, extended or modified in this Commonwealth by - 2 a health insurer must cover prescribed treatment for Lyme - 3 disease or related tick-borne illness if the diagnosis and - 4 treatment plan are documented in the patient's medical record, - 5 including long-term therapies and treatment as prescribed by the - 6 patient's attending physician. - 7 (b) Exception. -- Subsection (a) shall not apply to any of the - 8 following types of insurance: - 9 (1) Hospital indemnity. - 10 (2) Accident. - 11 (3) Specified disease. - 12 (4) Disability income. - 13 (5) Dental. - 14 (6) Vision. - 15 (7) Civilian Health and Medical Program of the Uniformed - 16 Services (CHAMPUS) supplement. - 17 (8) Medicare supplement. - 18 (9) Long-term care. - 19 (10) Other limited insurance benefit plans. - 20 Section 7.
+Long-term antibiotic therapy. - 21 (a) Long-term antibiotic and microbial treatment.-- - 22 (1) A licensee may prescribe, administer or dispense - antibiotic or antimicrobial therapy for therapeutic purposes - to a person diagnosed with and having symptoms or signs of - 25 Lyme disease or related tick-borne illnesses if this - 26 diagnosis and treatment plan have been documented in the - licensee's medical record for that patient. - 28 (2) No licensee shall be subject to professional - 29 misconduct proceedings or to disciplinary action by the board - 30 solely for prescribing, administering or dispensing long-term

-1 antibiotic or antimicrobial therapy for a therapeutic purpose 2 for a patient clinically diagnosed with Lyme disease or 3 related tick-borne illnesses if this diagnosis and treatment 4 plan have been documented in the licensee's medical record 5 for that patient.

-6 (b) Denial, revocation or suspension of license or discipline of licensee. -- Nothing in this section shall diminish 7 the right of the board to deny, revoke or suspend the license of 8 a licensee or discipline a licensee who prescribes, administers 9 10 or dispenses long-term antibiotic or antimicrobial therapy for a 11 nontherapeutic purpose, who fails to monitor the ongoing care of a patient receiving long-term antibiotic or antimicrobial 12 13 therapy or who fails to keep complete and accurate ongoing 14 records of the diagnosis and treatment of a patient receiving 15 long-term antibiotic or antimicrobial therapy.

-16 Section 8.
-Professional misconduct proceedings.

-17 (a) General rule.--Whenever the board initiates or has 18 initiated investigations or professional misconduct proceedings 19 against a licensee as a result of a complaint filed by an 20 insurance company, pharmacy benefit manager or comprehensive 21 health services plan pursuant to this act, which in whole or in 22 part concerns the licensee's diagnosis or treatment of Lyme 23 disease or any related tick-borne illness, a copy of the 24 complaint shall be provided to the licensee within ten days 25 after the licensee's request.

-(b) Requirements of charges.--Whenever charges are made which, in whole or in part, concern a licensee's diagnosis or treatment of Lyme disease or any related tick-borne illness, the charges shall contain a statement of facts sufficient to allow a judicial determination as to whether the charges are proper - 7 - 1 under this section.
+- antibiotic or antimicrobial therapy for a therapeutic purpose - 2 for a patient clinically diagnosed with Lyme disease or - 3 related tick-borne illnesses if this diagnosis and treatment - 4 plan have been documented in the licensee's medical record - 5 for that patient. - 6 (b) Denial, revocation or suspension of license or - 7 discipline of licensee. -- Nothing in this section shall diminish - 8 the right of the board to deny, revoke or suspend the license of - 9 a licensee or discipline a licensee who prescribes, administers - 10 or dispenses long-term antibiotic or antimicrobial therapy for a - 11 nontherapeutic purpose, who fails to monitor the ongoing care of - 12 a patient receiving long-term antibiotic or antimicrobial - 13 therapy or who fails to keep complete and accurate ongoing - 14 records of the diagnosis and treatment of a patient receiving - 15 long-term antibiotic or antimicrobial therapy. - 16 Section 8.
+Professional misconduct proceedings. - 17 (a) General rule.--Whenever the board initiates or has - 18 initiated investigations or professional misconduct proceedings - 19 against a licensee as a result of a complaint filed by an - 20 insurance company, pharmacy benefit manager or comprehensive - 21 health services plan pursuant to this act, which in whole or in - 22 part concerns the licensee's diagnosis or treatment of Lyme - 23 disease or any related tick-borne illness, a copy of the - 24 complaint shall be provided to the licensee within ten days - 25 after the licensee's request. - 26 (b) Requirements of charges.--Whenever charges are made - 27 which, in whole or in part, concern a licensee's diagnosis or - 28 treatment of Lyme disease or any related tick-borne illness, the - 29 charges shall contain a statement of facts sufficient to allow a - 30 judicial determination as to whether the charges are proper